shrutisharma27/7targets-docs/_posts/2021-03-21-how-to-add-multiple-leads.md

 ---
 date: 2021-03-21
-title: How do upload multiple leads
+title: How to upload multiple leads
 video_id: JC2yJnBXzLM
 description: How to upload multiple leads from an Excel sheet
 type: How-to